christianrondeau/SikuliSharp/README.md

 ### Commands

 All commands run against a `SikuliSession` instance.
+Also, all commands take a second `timeoutSeconds` parameter, that if left empty, will wait "forever".

 * `session.Exists(pattern)` checks if the pattern exists on the screen
 * `session.Click(pattern)` tries to click on the pattern if it exists on the screen
+* `session.Wait(pattern)` tries to click on the pattern if it exists on the screen

 ## Future